DETAILED ACTION

 For analysis under SME Step 1, the claims herein are directed to a process, which would be classified under one of the listed statutory classifications (SME Step 1=Yes).

-For analysis under revised SME Step 2A, Prong 1, independent claim 1 recites a method comprising obtaining data, detecting a location based on the data, predicting an activity based on the location, and generating a recommendation based on the activity.
+For analysis under revised SME Step 2A, Prong 1, independent claim 1 recites a method comprising obtaining data, detecting a location based on the data, detecting an additional location based on the first location and the data, determining an activity based on the second location, and generating a recommendation based on the activity.

 The claim elements may be summarized as the idea of obtaining and processing data to report information; however, the Examiner notes that although this summary of the claims is provided, the analysis regarding subject matter eligibility considers the entirety of the claim elements, both individually and as a whole (or ordered combination).
 This idea is within the following grouping(s) of subject matter: